 Cala de San Pedro

-This cove has a spring that has made it an oasis amidst the arid lands of the park.
-Its subtropical flora, calm waters, lack of car access and designation as a nudist beach have all made it the congregational space for a small hippie community.
-In recent years, despite the efforts of the local population and the prohibition of camping in the Natural Park, the cove and its surroundings have deteriorated as a result of the overcrowding and poor living conditions of the hippie settlements.
+This isolated cove to the north has a spring that has made it an oasis amidst the arid lands of the park.
+Its subtropical flora, calm waters, lack of vehicle access and designation as a nudist beach have all made it the congregational space for a small hippie community.
+Despite prohibition of overnight camping in the Natural Park, the cove and its surroundings have deteriorated.
 This is worsened by passing visitors not respecting the cove.
 The cove can be accessed either on foot (40-minute walk) or by boat (approx. €6) from Las Negras.
+More>

-The settlement of Las Negras is framed between the coves known as “el Puntón” and the cliff called “Cerro Negro” .
-The two coves that make up the coastline of this town are protected by a natural rock barrier, called “Las Esperillas” , which is only discoverable at low tide.
+The village of Las Negras is located between the cove of “el Puntón” and the cliff called “Cerro Negro”.
+Two interesting coves nearby are protected by a natural rock barrier, called “Las Esperillas” , which is only discoverable at low tide.
 On the slopes of the Cerro Negro, there are other virgin coves and caves, where diving is highly recommended.
 Walking towards the southernmost limits, visitors discover the Peñon del Gitano and Caleta del Cuervo, which offer accommodation such as Camping La Caleta.
 There is a diving centre, Diving Las Negras, offering diving outings and boat trips.

 Cabo de Gata Natural Park